 Value-added products require high-end infrastructure for manufacture storage andlogistics and are being eyed by several investors.
 In the quest for gaining visibilitystakeholders in the dairy industry have been investing in packaging to create brandloyalty and awareness.
 Innovative technologies of packaging are coming into the picturefor milk and especially value-added products because of an overall tropical condition ofthe subcontinent.

-Your company is also actively exploring entering some of these segments to gain better connect withthe consumers.
+UDL is actively exploring entering some of these segments to gain better connect withthe consumers.

 Industrial Relations remained cordial throughout the year under review.